chenmingyong0423/go-mongox-doc/docs/en/index.md

     details: Use chain calls to operate MongoDB collections, making data operations more convenient
   - title: Efficient construction bson
     details: Through the bson builder and built-in construction functions provided by go-mongox, bson can be more conveniently constructed
+  - title: Plugin programming
+    details: go-mongox provides a way of plug-in programming, which can more conveniently extend the function of go-mongox
+  - title: Hooks
+    details: go-mongox provides a way of hook function, which can more conveniently handle the data operation before and after
 ---